Skip to content

 EWTN Summer Academy

-Join us in Rome for the EWTN Summer Academy 2026, from June 22 to July 2!
+The EWTN Summer Academy 2026 will gather in Rome from June 22 to July 2!

-The EWTN Vatican Office warmly invites you to Rome, the heart of the Catholic Church, for its prestigious Summer Academy.
+The EWTN Vatican Office warmly invites young aspiring media professionals to Rome, the heart of the Catholic Church, for its prestigious Summer Academy.

 The EWTN Summer Academy is an intensive team-based and discussion-focused training program for young Catholics aged 21 to 35, looking to deepen their skills and knowledge in religious media, journalism, cinematography, and storytelling.
 Our goal is to form students in a global community of dedicated communicators in our Rome program.

-At the Summer Academy, you will have the chance to enhance your skills in journalism, video editing, and storytelling.
-It’s an opportunity not only to grow professionally but also to deepen your faith and understanding of the Church’s mission in the world.
+At the Summer Academy, these young people will have the chance to enhance your skills in journalism, video editing, and storytelling.
+It’s an opportunity not only to grow professionally but also to deepen their faith and understanding of the Church’s mission in the world.

 Please note: as part of the application process, the motivational video must be recorded in English.